tiaowudepangxie/Artillery-Game/README.md

 # Artillery Game

 ## How to run the code:
+- Run the jar file directly or ..
 - Please notice that res and src must be source root
 - Just go to src/main/Main.java and run the main function. it will start the whole game.